-Submitting an Effective Employer Position Statement to the Colorado EEOC
+Submitting an Effective Employer EEOC Position Statement to the Colorado EEOC Under Title VII

-The next step of responding to a Colorado EEOC position statement is critical.
-You may also want to contact your Employment Practices Liability Insurance Company to see whether or not you have any coverage.
+The next step of responding to an EEOC Charge is critical, You may also want to contact your Employment Practices Liability Insurance Company to see whether or not you have any coverage.

 Retaining legal counsel can prove beneficial when addressing sensitive issues because the preservation of confidential information is equally important.

-Submitting an effective employer EEOC position statement in response to the EEOC complaint also requires Colorado employers to submit any documents that support any adverse action against the employee.
+Submitting an effective employer EEOC position statement in response to the EEOC complaint under Title VII also requires Colorado employers to submit any documents that support any adverse action against the employee.

 When businesses focus on the alleged facts, the EEOC investigation can move along faster.
 Sometimes the investigator may ask for additional information.
 Employers must articulate a viable non-discriminatory reason for the adverse action.

-If you are a Colorado employer and need help responding to an employer discrimination complaint and help with your Colorado EEOC position statement, contact our Denver employment discrimination defense lawyers at 1-866-601-5518 for a FREE INITIAL CONSULTATION.
+If you are a Colorado employer and need help responding to an employment discrimination EEOC statement under Title VII and help with your Colorado EEOC position statement, contact our Denver employment discrimination defense lawyers at 1-866-601-5518 for a FREE INITIAL CONSULTATION.